2023–2025 Sundhnúkur eruptions

-Land uplift has resumed and is ongoing, with the rate of vertical ground deformation comparable to that observed before the previous eruption, indicating the possibility of renewed volcanic activity in the future.
-Since March 2024, each eruption has been preceded by the accumulation of 12–31 e6m3 of magma in the reservoir.
-Because the most recent eruption began after an atypically low magma volume—12 e6m3—had accumulated beneath the Svartsengi area, the Icelandic Meteorological Office (IMO) assumed that the likelihood of a new event would increase in the second half of September 2025, by which time a comparable volume was expected to have reaccumulated.
-However, the IMO emphasizes that the timing of the next eruption is still "highly uncertain" and may occur at any time.
+Land uplift has resumed since the last eruption and is ongoing, with the current rate of vertical ground deformation lower than that observed before the previous eruption, although magmatic inflow into the magma chamber remains steady.
+Since March 2024, each eruption has been preceded by the accumulation of roughly 17–23 e6m3 of magma in the reservoir.
+By the end of November 2025, the interval since the previous eruption had become the longest recorded within the eruptive sequence that began in November 2023, exceeding 115 days since the conclusion of the July–August 2025 eruption.
+In mid-March 2026, the volume of magma beneath the area reached more than 23 e6m3, representing the highest threshold observed in the eruptive series to that point.
+As of 18 August 2026, the accumulated volume was estimated at between 28.3 e6m3 and 29.9 e6m3, more than a year after the latest eruption in the series concluded.
+The Icelandic Meteorological Office considers a new magmatic intrusion to be more likely than not to occur, which may culminate in a volcanic eruption.

 Etymology

 The name "Sundhnúkur" /is/ literally translates to "passage peak".
-It is the highest point in the old crater row in the area, standing at 134 m.
+It is the highest point in the old crater row in the area, standing at 134 m above sea level.
 Historically, the name reflects the navigational challenges faced by sailors due to numerous rocks and skerries near the shore.
 Sundhnúkur served as a crucial visual marker for sailors navigating to the town of Grindavík, as its peak was visible from beyond the shore.
 Notably, the passage through the rocks is known by a different name, emphasising that Sundhnúkur specifically denotes the peak itself as a landmark rather than the passage.
-Sailors of the time also needed to be knowledgeable about various leading marks to safely reach the harbor.
+Sailors of the time also needed to be knowledgeable about various leading marks to safely reach the harbour.
 The term "Sundhnúksgígar" /is/, meaning "passage peak craters", was coined by geologist Jón Jónsson in 1974, highlighting the series of craters associated with this notable landmark.